MichelleLindseyV/personal-website/docs/learning-development/software-dev-basics/frontend-vs-backend.md

 - As an object-oriented representation of the web page, it can be modified with a scripting language like JavaScript.
 - The DOM is built using multiple APIs that work together.
 - The DOM was designed to be independent of any particular programming language, making the structural representation of the document available from a single, consistent API.
+- The `document` and `window` objects are the object interfaces you'll generally use the most often in DOM programming.
+- `window` object represents something like the browser.
+- `document` object is the root of the document itself.
+- `element` inherits from the generic `Node` interface, and together they provide many of the methods and properties you use on individual elements.

 ## Backend